ROCm/composable_kernel/README.md

 mkdir build && \
 cd build
 ```
-You will then need to set the GPU_TARGETS macro to specify GPU target architecture(s) that you want
+You will need to set the GPU_TARGETS macro to specify GPU target architecture(s) that you want
 to execute CK on, e.g., gfx908, or gfx908;gfx90a;gfx940.
-You are can specify either single or multiple architectures (use semicolon to separate), e.g.:
+You can specify either single or multiple architectures (use semicolon to separate), e.g.:

 ```bash
 cmake                                                                                             \